Happy to Help!

 HPCL lays special emphasis on conducting its affairs within the framework policies, internal and external regulations and in a transparent manner.Being a Government Company, its activities are subject to review by several external agencies like the Comptroller & Auditor General of India (CAG), the Central Vigilance Commission (CVC), Parliamentary Committees, Statutory Auditors etc.

 Like any other corporate, at the apex level is the HPCL Board of Directors (The Board).
-The Board has constituted several sub-committees, such as the Committee of Functional Directors (CFD), the Audit Committee, the Investment Committee, the Remuneration Committee, the Investor Grievance Committee and CSR and Sustainability Development Committee.
-The composition of these Committees is given in this Report.
+The Board has constituted several sub-committees, such as the Committee of Functional Directors (CFD), the Audit Committee, the Investment Committee, the Nomination & Remuneration Committee, the Stakeholders Relationship Committee, CSR and Sustainability Development Committee and Risk Management Committee.
+The composition of these Committees is given separately in the Investors Section of website.
 The meetings of these committees are convened on need basis and minutes of these meetings are placed for information of the Board.
 Majority of the members of the Committees except the CFD are Independent Non-Executive or Government nominated Directors with the Whole Time Directors playing a facilitating role.

 The Corporation has constituted an Executive Council comprising of Chairman & Managing Director, the Functional Directors and the SBU Heads of the Corporation.
 This council discusses important issues concerning the organization, analyses the same and recommend the ‘way forward’ in respect of matters discussed.
 Emphasis is laid on team approach, mutual support of functions and joint deliberations on issues by the council which has enhanced further the decision making process.
 It has thus facilitated an integrated thinking process and an aligned approach across the Corporation for achieving the Corporate Vision and each one of the aspirational aspects contained in the Vision Statement.

-This Manual lays down elaborate procedures to be followed while undertaking purchases and in finalization of contracts.
-It lays down, inter-alia, the purchasing authorities at various levels, norms and processes for procurement.
+This Manual lays down elaborate procedures to be followed while undertaking procurement and in finalization of contracts.
+It lays down, inter-alia, the procurement authorities at various levels, norms and processes for procurement.

 The endeavor is always on building trust with shareholders, employees, Customers and other stakeholders based on the basic principles of Corporate Governance i.e. transparency, fairness, disclosure and accountability.